Taxpayers Can Inspect Their Property Tax Assessment From June 7- June 21, 2021

 (4) The final decision of the Department of Revenue may be appealed to the Kentucky Board of Tax Appeals.

 Homestead and Disability Exemptions.
-If a person is age 65 or 100% disabled as of January 1, 2019, they qualify for up to $39,300 exemption in their real estate assessment of their primary residence.
+If a person is age 65 or 100% disabled as of January 1, 2021, they qualify for up to $40,500 exemption in their real estate assessment of their primary residence.
+That is approximately a $375 reduction for qualifying tax bills.
 If they have signed up in years past, they don’t have to again, and it will automatically be taken off their tax bill.